There are many types of insurances on the market, but today we will only talk about the common ones we may wish to consider and my opinion of them.

 But do you really need a life insurance for every member in the family?
 In my opinion, only the person who is bringing in the main income source should buy.
 For example, if the husband is earning $5000 a month and the wife is earning $2000 a month, the absence of the husband would have a great financial impact, but the absence of the wife may not have critical impact on the household finances.
 In such a case, only the husband need to buy.
 Remember the rationale for buying life insurance – to leave behind a sum of money for your loved ones to carry on with what they need to do in your absence.
 If the husband and wife both earn $5000 a month or something similar, then the question they need to ask themselves is: Am I able to continue sustaining the family and take care of the kids if my spouse is down?
 Although young people die everyday, the probability of us dying at an older age is much higher.
 Hence there is no need to waste money on a life insurance unless there really is a need for the money should a family member goes down.

 The next question they have to ask themselves is the total debt they are holding.
 One factor I consider when I buy life insurance is the amount of debt my wife needs to pay when I am gone, or the amount of debt I need to pay when she is gone.
 This is especially important because we were holding housing debts, which we still needed to pay off if one of us was not around.
-At that time we were holding 2 housing debts – one for our house in Singapore, and another for our house in Thailand.
-Any of us could have survived with our own income, but we were stretching to our limits as a couple when we decided to go for a second house.
 We would not have made it alone with all the debts.
 Hence we bought a term insurance each with a cover of 1 million, to protect us during that few years.
 We paid off our housing loan within 3 years and subsequently cancelled off the term insurance.
 This is what I meant by using term insurance to cover the critical years, or the golden years.
 If you only have a job and just want a normal and simple life without going for financial freedom, a term plan is also advisable as your kids will need it.

 My wife and I chose term insurance because it is the cheapest way to get maximum cover only for that few years we needed.
 That was the few years where we were the most aggressive in accumulating our wealth, stretching our finances to the limit and get the housing loans for 2 houses.
 It was a period where we cannot fail.
 I cannot afford to lose my job (luckily we had the confidence as I was in the public sector).
 We cannot afford to die, that was why we got the insurance.
 Shortly after we finished paying for our house, we cancelled off the term insurance quickly.
 The insurance was there as a safety net as we made a mad rush to the next level.
 Continuing to maintain the term insurance was unnecessary as our debts were already paid off, we probably would not die that early, and each of us could survive financially without the other.
 There was no need to continue paying for a policy whose payout was although appealing, not necessary and most likely will never reach us unless we died young.